yldio/pouch-remote-stream/README.md

 stream.pipe(remote.stream).pipe(stream);
 ```

-Use the PouchDB remote DB, for example to sync a local DB:
+### 6. Use the PouchDB remote DB

+, for example to sync a local DB:

 ```js
 var localDB = new PouchDB('someLocalDB');